i18nClaude Skill

 zh-TW Maintenance

-Most terms can be auto-converted from zh-CN:
+Most terms can be auto-converted from zh-CN, but some need manual review:

 | zh-CN | zh-TW | Notes |